MaximilianoLazo/MaximilianoLazo/README.md

 ### Hi there 👋
 My name is Maximiliano Lazo.
 I live in Argentinian.
-I have 24 years old I am a technician in software analysis and design 😄 Technologies I use for software development:
+I have 25 years old I am a technician in software analysis and design 😄 Technologies I use for software development:
 -JAVA
+-JPA
+-JSP
 -VB6
 -MYSQL
 -SQL